September 30, 2017

 Is there something in your office that is causing you unease and effecting workplace safety?
 Whether there is a concern about theft or even physical harm, it’s important to speak up ASAP.
 Don’t let that wobbly light fixture or broken window bring you physical or mental anguish.
 As with the last point, if you often see your coworkers casually letting unknown people into the office, raise the concern yourself or request that HR send out a reminder of proper protocol.

-If you are worried about anything at all, let your office manager know.
+If you are worried about the current business security system or anything at all, let your office manager know.
 There is no reason to feel unsafe at work.

 It’s foolish to think that a catastrophic event could never affect you or your office as a whole.
 Fires and emergencies happen often, and it’s imperative that you are aware of your office’s emergency preparedness and workforce safety plan.
 If your office doesn’t have one, then speak up and make sure one is created.